Right Size Parking

 Who will benefit?

 Developers, public decision makers, and communities will all benefit from the outcome of this project.
-With updated context-sensitive information on parking demand, cities can regulate development in way that meets local and regional goals and developers can build more housing near transit and sell it for less.
+With updated context-sensitive information on parking demand, cities can regulate development in way that meets local and regional goals and developers can build more housing near transit.

 Metro Transit Division